sdpjswl/ASJCoreDataOperation/README.md

 # To-do

-- A completion block to know when operation is complete
+- A completion block to know when operation is complete.
-- A way to cancel operation midway
+- A way to cancel operation midway.

 # License